73rhodes/talks/FlowIntro/README.md

     ```

 ## Examples
-  * Hello World - basic type checking
+  * Hello World - basic type checking; ie multiply function called with a string
-  *
+  * Nullable Types - function to return x.length called with null
+  * Dynamic Code - function to return x.length called with string and number

+## More advanced usage
+  * Flow does not do type inference across module boundaries.
+That requires type annotations in the `require`d module
+  * Also check out Google's Closure Compiler and Tern.JS for JSDoc static analysis